 The table below shows some of the most common industries where those employed in this career field work.

-Those thinking about becoming a Locomotive Engineer might also be interested in the following careers:
+Those interested in being a Locomotive Engineer may also be interested in:

 More about our data sources and methodologies.